LtSnakePlissken/Q/docs/layer0-governance.md

 After one root node proposed update, this proposal should be available on other nodes.
 To check it, we can call another method to see proposed root list.

+If the new exclusion list is equal to the active or proposed, the user will be prompted with a warning.
+If a user is aware of their actions, they must pass the optional second parameter `force` as `true`.

 ### See proposed Validator Exclusion List